ClubBoss/Poker_Analyzer/README.md

 - Batch operations in the Training Spot list allow applying the current difficulty and rating filters to all visible spots or deleting them in one step with confirmation dialogs.
-- Scan Ethereum addresses from QR codes for quick entry in the Ethereum tools.
-- Generate new random Ethereum addresses with EIP-55 checksum formatting.

 ## Converter plug-ins